billkarsh/SpikeGLX/Markdown/ShankView_Help.md

 * Boxes snap into place next to existing boxes or forbidden zones.
 * Click in an existing box to delete it.
 * `Clear` removes all boxes.
+* Reducing the `Boxes` count will remove all existing boxes.
+* Increasing the `Boxes` count will evenly split all existing boxes.

 >Note: Each probe type may limit the maximum number of boxes available, and may impose an internal grid that prevents placing boxes at illegal locations.

+>Tip: It might become tedious placing 16 boxes on some probe types due to their complicated selection rules.
+Make your life easier by using the smallest `Boxes` count that adequately samples the activity.
+Also, this strategy can help: Use the splitting feature.
+Set `Boxes` small to start and place a full set (perhaps, 4) over the activity.
+Next, increase `Boxes`, which splits those into 8.
+Finally move some of the smaller boxes to better locations.
+Split again to get to 16 if you need to.

 _fin_